 The C&E exited receivership on March 1, 1881.
 5 In February 1882, it signed an agreement with the Cincinnati Northern Railroad (CN) to operate over 3.8 miles of its line between Idlewild and Court Street in downtown Cincinnati via its Deer Creek alignment to obtain access to its Court Street passenger station.
 4b The C&E began daily passenger operations from Court Street to Irvington, Winchester, and New Richmond on April 4, 1882.
 5

 The C&E mainline was finished to Peebles by 1883, to Rarden by May, and to the Scioto Valley Railway at Vera Junction north of Portsmouth in August 1884, which included the erection of a 1,000-foot bridge over the Scioto River.
 2 5 Unfortunately, the high expense of the crossing and the alignment through the Scioto Brush Creek valley forced the railroad to enter receivership on September 14.
 5

-The line between Winchester and Vera Junction was converted to standard gauge by May but no money was appropriated for standard gauge cars.
-5 A court-authorized receiver approved the expenditure of $180,000 to convert the line between Winchester and Idlewild to standard gauge, but the collapse of the 800-foot Nineveh trestle on the New Richmond Branch on August 8 scuttled those plans.
+The line between Winchester and Vera Junction was converted to standard gauge by May, but no money was appropriated for standard gauge cars.
+5 A court-authorized receiver approved the expenditure of $180,000 to convert the line between Winchester and Idlewild to standard gauge.
+Still, the collapse of the 800-foot Nineveh trestle on the New Richmond Branch on August 8 scuttled those plans.

-The disaster greatly aggravated the railroad’s financial issues and another receiver was appointed who felt it was necessary to reconvert the standard gauge from Winchester to Portsmouth back to narrow gauge in order for the line to generate a profit.
-5 By early 1886, the C&E was once again narrow gauge.
+The disaster greatly aggravated the railroad’s financial issues, and another receiver was appointed who felt it was necessary to reconvert the standard gauge from Winchester to Portsmouth back to a narrow gauge for the line to generate a profit.
+5 By early 1886, the C&E was once again a narrow gauge.